maitri-dalvi/InterviewPal/README.md

-**Interview Pal👾** is a full-stack AI-powered voice assistant that conducts real-time mock interviews, providing instant feedback and score — all without the need for human interaction.
+**InterviewPal👾**is a full-stack AI-powered voice assistant that conducts real-time mock interviews, providing instant feedback and score — all without the need for human interaction.
 It's designed to help users practice and prepare for real-life interviews at their convenience, choosing the type and difficulty of interview they want!

 ## 🔎 About the Project